Nk125/Sulphur/README.md

 You can set up that option if you have a large botnet or the notifications annoy you

 ### Requirements
-libssl and libcrypto required by client (to enable HTTPS conns), or build/download OpenSSL for Windows (You can download precompiled binaries)
+libssl and libcrypto required by client (to enable HTTPS requests), or build/download OpenSSL for Windows (You can download precompiled binaries)

+P.S.
+There's already static .libs in /lib compiled by me